Krishnarohith10/finding-similar-images/README.md

 **Note:** This may not be final model since it is not performing well, due to submission data of this assignment, I have created a repository.
 I will work on this and update gradually.
 Thank You.

 **Edited:** I added using-pre-trained-model.ipynb file, which uses pre-trained model.
 You can use any other pre-trained model as well.
+I also added using_dimentionality_reduction.py file, I used PCA then after t-SNE and using NearestNeighbors finding k-similar images.